petrifiedsage/Course-Eval-Form/README.md

-# Professor Rating App
+# Course Evaluation Form
-The Professor Rating App is a Streamlit application that enables students to review their professors and provide ratings on various teaching aspects.
+The Course Evaluation Form is a Streamlit application that enables students to review their professors and provide ratings on various teaching aspects.
 It also allows students to leave comments about their professors.
 The app includes a dashboard that analyzes the ratings using a radar plot and performs sentiment analysis on the received comments.

 [Project Link](https://prof-review-analysis.azurewebsites.net)